AgileVentures/av-static-website/source/blog_articles/2017-09-22-av-ecosystem-review-that-domain-review-step.html.markdown

 I'm not sure that this output is telling the domain story that I'd like, but let's move on.
 I was thinking that we would have to move the github url validation into source repositories, and I think we will ultimatley, but it seems to be currently allowing us to validate urls on the first repo, if I'm reading this all correctly.

-Since I've created the test (for the scope) after the code (bad programmer) I quickly break the the scope and check that the test fails, which it does;
+Since I've created the test (for the scope) after the code (bad programmer) I quickly break the the scope and check that the test fails, which it does.
+This code

 ```rb
   scope :with_github_url, ->{ includes(:source_repositories).where(source_repositories: { id: nil }) }
 ```

-causes
+causes this error

 ```sh
   1) Project.with_github_url returns all projects that have at least one source repository